- Personal Injury Lawyer

 - Case Settlements

-Read these funny examples of workplace accidents where employer liability is more difficult to determine than you might think.
+Read these hypothetical examples of workplace accidents where employer liability is more difficult to determine than you might think.

 Q. Edward Employee was on his way to work one day, but stopped on the way to have breakfast at a local coffee shop.
 While at Cathy’s Coffee Shop, he tripped and fell, fracturing his ankle on a piece of broken concrete installed by Cam the Concrete Contractor.
 Cathy knew about the broken concrete but failed to put any warning signs on the property.
 Who is at fault?

 A. In this case, Edward’s employment has nothing to do with the situation so even though he was on his way to work, his employer was not liable.
 Cathy was aware of the concrete and had a duty to make her property safe for customers.
 By failing to put hazard signs and warn her customers of the danger, Cathy was liable for Edward’s injury.
 Cam the Contractor also had a duty to install the concrete at the level of workmanship and quality of contractors in his area.
 Leaving a broken piece of concrete in an area frequented by customers is clearly negligent.
 Therefore the

 Q. Edward Employee was at work when his boss asked him to go to Paula’s Print Shop to pick up an order.
 Edward obliged and on his way back to his office from Paula’s Print, he took a slight detour to his girlfriend’s office to bring her lunch.
 Edward was struck by a speeding car in the parking lot of her office.
 Who is at liable?